Henry Fitzalan-Howard, 15th Duke of Norfolk: Family

-On 7 February 1904, at age 56, he married, as his second wife, his first cousin once removed, the Hon.
+On 7 February 1904, at age 56, Norfolk married, as his second wife, his first cousin once removed, the Hon.
 Gwendolen Constable-Maxwell, eldest daughter of Marmaduke Constable-Maxwell, 11th Lord Herries of Terregles and the Hon.
 Angela Mary Charlotte, daughter of Edward Fitzalan-Howard, 1st Baron Howard of Glossop.
 She was 30 years his junior, and aged 27 at their wedding.
 They had four children: